gdkchan/MESTool/README.md

 The japanese mes files uses those textures to store all the Kanji characters.
 The XML file contains the mapping of those characters.

+Notes:
-Note: Starting from version 0.4.0, IDD and WTB options have been removed.
+- Starting from version 0.4.0, IDD and WTB options have been removed.
 New IDD tool can be found [here](https://github.com/gdkchan/IDDTool).
+- Version 0.5.0 adds support for the PC version.
+Both PC and WiiU will export then texture as raw WTB files, instead of converting to DDS.
+- This tool will be removed soon cause the code become pretty messy already.
+I don't have plans to do a rewrite.